2015 Toronto Outdoor Art Exhibition by Erich DeLeeuw

 You are responsible for renting, or bringing your own, 10' x 10' white tent, display fencing, tables, chairs, and weights.

 Custom-built displays are not permitted, and they will be removed from the site and no refund will be issued to you.
 The only exceptions are stand-alone jewellery display cases and sculptors, ceramicists and glass artists using plinth displays.
+If you are unsure, please send a photo to staff for approval.

 We do not rent or supply tents or equipment.
-Tents and display equipment can be rented from Higgins Event Rentals, our tent suppliers for the 2017 Toronto Outdoor Art Exhibition.
+Tents and display equipment can be rented from Higgins Event Rentals, our tent suppliers for Toronto Outdoor Art Exhibition.
 If you have any tent rental related questions, please contact Higgins directly.

 Pop-up tents are water resistant but not waterproof.
 Make sure that you bring a protective tarp or plastic sheeting to protect your work and to avoid damage in the event of rain.